 Rent a car, explore and you can find beautiful beaches all to yourself!
 It’s one of the best parts about the Costa Rica rainy season.

-Consider visiting destinations that are not far from the international airports in Costa Rica.
+Tip 1: Consider destinations that are not far from the international airports in Costa Rica.
 That way you don’t need to worry about driving long distances in the rain.

 Tours